Twas the Night Before Christmas

 We get a bad rap, it’s not all our fault,

-Our old feeding grounds are now covered with asphalt.
+Most of our feeding grounds are covered with asphalt.

 Just give us a sleigh and we’ll make you proud,